By Amy McCready

 You’ve had the sense for a long time that your kids could remember their soccer cleats by themselves, but they never seem to — and then they feel entitled to your personal delivery service when they forget.
 The truth is, whether you’re frantically helping your child finish a science project the night before it’s due or negotiating grades and football starting positions, you might need to back off and let your child face the music when it comes to his own effort (or lack thereof) and forgetfulness.

 The fix: Institute The No-Rescue Policy for repeated forgetfulness (anyone can make a mistake from time to time).
 Tell your kids in advance that you’ll no longer be rescuing them.
 Be clear about your expectations, and help them brainstorm strategies to keep track of their responsibilities.
+Maybe you could watch morning routine songs on youtube to stop them from forgetting to pack their homework or other essentials.
 Let the situation play out — even though it’s tough — and soon your kids will make a giant leap in following through.

 4. The Indulger